-Network printing installation for Infrastructure mode when using Vertical Pairing (Windows® 7 and Windows® 8)
+Network printing and scanning installation for Infrastructure mode when using Vertical Pairing (Windows[®] 7 and Windows[®] 8)

-Windows® Vertical Pairing is a technology to allow your Vertical Pairing supported wireless machine to connect to your Infrastructure network using the PIN Method of WPS and the Web Services feature.
-This also enables the printer driver installation from the printer icon that is in the Add a device screen.
+Windows[®] Vertical Pairing is a technology that allows your Vertical Pairing supported wireless machine to connect to your Infrastructure network using the PIN Method of WPS and the Web Services feature.
+This also enables the printer driver and scanner driver installation, from the multi-function printer icon that is in the Add a device screen.